Elipzer/Elipzer-File-Encrypter/README.md

 # Elipzer-File-Encrypter
-A simple file encryption program that allows for files to be encrypted using a simple password
+A simple file encryption program that can encrypt any file using a simple password.

 I created this because of someone hinting that they needed some sort of encryption program.
-I cannot guerentee any amount of security since I have not tested it against anything.
+I cannot guarantee any amount of security since I have not tested it against anything.

 I used an algorithm that essentially scrambles up the bits in groups of four bytes and if there are any trailing bytes, they are scrambled up in the groups that they need to be whether that is 1, 2, or 3.

-Feel free to look over my code to see if you can come up with any improvements or changes that you think that could be made to the program to make it better.

 To use the file, you have to use command line arguments to specify the file that you would like to encrypt or decrypt.

-The program will detect whether it is encrypting or decrypting by the file extension.
+The program will detect whether it is encrypting or decrypting based on the file extension.

 THERE IS NO WARNING FOR OVERWRITING FILES SO WATCH OUT BEFORE YOU ACCIDENTALLY ENCRYPT SOMETHING AND DECRYPT IT WITH THE WRONG PASSWORD AND ARE NOT ABLE TO GET IT BACK.

+Here's how it works.

+To put it very simply, the program creates a key from the "password" that you supply and uses the key to remap the bytes inside of the target file thereby encrypting it.
+The reverse process can be used to decrypt the file.

-Here's how it works:
+Here's how the algorithm works:

-The Algorithm is as follows:

-Password > SHA-256 Hash
+#Encryption

-First the password is converted into a SHA-256 Hash Value.
+First the password is converted into a SHA-256 hash.

-Encryption

-Hash > Move Key

-The current hash value is set to the SHA-256 of its string value.

-The new hash value is used to generate a "MoveKey"
+Next, the hash is converted into a "Move Key"

-A MoveKey is a map where the key is the index of the source bit and the value is the index of the target bit.

-MoveKey Used to Scramble

-The MoveKey is used to scramble the bytes in 4 byte blocks.
-(If there are not enough bytes for a 4 byte block, a move key can be generated for 3, 2, or 1 byte blocks as well)

-The reason that 4 byte blocks are used is that a SHA-256 hash as a string has the ability to create up to 32 numbers from 0x00 to 0xFF if you split the string into 2 char segments.
+A Move Key is the map that determines where to move each byte of the file for the next 4 byte block.

+To generate the Move Key, the hash is split into 32 2-digit hexadecimal numbers.

+Example:

-For Example, the SHA-256 of "test"
+SHA-256 of "test"

     9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08

-Creates the values or digestints,
+Split into 32 hexidecimal numbers:

     0x9f 0x86 0xd0 0x81 0x88 0x4c 0x7d 0x65
     0x9a 0x2f 0xea 0xa0 0xc5 0x5a 0xd0 0x15
     0xa3 0xbf 0x4f 0x1b 0x2b 0x0b 0x82 0x2c
     0xd1 0x5d 0x6c 0x15 0xb0 0xf0 0x0a 0x08
-These values then can be converted into indices for the MoveKey map by using the range of numbers from 0-31 inclusive to find the mapped values using the algorithm as follows:

-Create "DigestInts" with algorithm above

-Create Array "slots" with values 0-31 inclusive

-Create Array "MoveKey" with no values

-Loop from i = (0 - 31) inclusive doing:
+Then create a list of the integers from 0-31 inclusive.
+This list will be called slots.

-Set Temporary "slotindex" to the value of ("DigestInts" at i) modulo the size of slots
+Then, loop through each hexidecimal number from the Move Key and pop the value of slots at the index of the hexidecimal number modulo the length of slots into the next index of the Move Key.

-Set Temporary "slotvalue" to the value of ("slots" at "slotindex")

-Remove the value at "slotindex" from slots

-Append the value "slotvalue" to "MoveKey"

-end Loop

-Pseudo Code:
+Once this is finished, the Move Key will have 32 numbers from 0-31 that are "scrambled" based on the password.

+Note that the Move Key is one-to-one on [0,31]

+Pseudo Code For This Process:

+    movekey = [];
     slots = [0, 1, 2, 3, 4, ... , 31];
     for (int i = 0; i < 32; i++) {
         unsigned char slotindex = digestints[i] % slots.size();